-Starting in Orchid Core VMS version 2.8, the Camera Configuration screen includes Fisheye Dewarping which allows you to manipulate video from fisheye cameras for display on the Player.
+The Camera Configuration screen includes Fisheye Dewarping which allows you to manipulate video from fisheye cameras for display on the Player.
 This feature provides three viewing options: Off, Perspective, and Panorama.
 This means that you can view the standard fisheye view, or one of two "flattened" views.